Reaperking12/Saheart_data_manipulation_and_analysis/README.md

 # Saheart_data_manipulation_and_analysis
-sas project to analyze the dataset Saheart
+sas project to manipulate and analyze the dataset Saheart